 A barring order excludes a violent partner or spouse from the home.
 The order may also prohibit the person from further violence or threats of violence, watching or being near your home, or following or communicating (including electronically) with you or a dependent person.

 A barring order issued in the District Court can last up to three years.
 There is no time limitation on a barring order when made in the Circuit Court.

-Barring orders are issued when the court considers there are reasonable grounds for believing that a person’s safety or welfare (or that of a dependent) is at risk.
+Barring orders are made when the court considers there are reasonable grounds for believing that a person’s safety or welfare (or that of a dependent) requires that one be made.

 Who can apply for a barring order?

 - Civil partners

 - Cohabitants who live in an intimate relationship (provided the applicant has a legal interest in the shared home which is equal to or greater than, that of the respondent)

 - A parent of an adult child who is a non-dependent (provided the applicant has a legal interest in the shared home which is equal to or greater than, that of the respondent)

 - Tusla, Child and Family Agencyon behalf of an “aggrieved person”.